TristanPhilp/Anything-Throws-Project/README.md

 Control Schemes:
   - WASD Keyboard movement with mouse-following camera, Left-Click or F to interact with object
-  - Controller Scheme is currently in development
+  - Controller movement with left joystick, Bottom button (typically A/X) to interact with object.
+Start button to pause.